Tsavo East National Park: Geography

 The Yatta Plateau, the world's longest lava flow, runs along the western boundary of the park above the Athi-Galana-Sabaki River.
 Its 290 km length was formed by lava from Ol Donyo Sabuk Mountain.

-The Mudanda Rock is a 1.6 km inselberg of stratified rock that acts as a water catchment that supplies a natural dam below.
-It offers an excellent vantage point for the hundreds of elephants and other wildlife that come to drink during the dry season.
+The Mudanda Rock is a 1600 m inselberg of stratified rock that acts as a water catchment that supplies a natural dam below.
+It offers an excellent vantage point for hundreds of elephants and wildlife that come to drink during the dry season.

 Lugard Falls, named after Frederick Lugard, is a series of white water rapids on the Athi-Galana-Sabaki River.

 Aruba Dam was built in 1952 across the Voi River.
 The reservoir created by the dam attracts many animals and water birds.

 Tsavo West National Park is more mountainous and wetter, with swamps, Lake Jipe and the Mzima Springs.
 It is known for birdlife and for its large mammals.
 It is also home to a black rhino sanctuary.